 Employment Outlook and Salary Information

-As of May 2015, the annual salary for computer, ATM and office machine repairers ranged from $22,230 to $59,580, with a median salary of $36,840, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reported that jobs for computer, ATM and office machine repairers were expected to grow at a slower-than-average rate of 2% from 2014 to 2024.
+As of May 2015, the annual salary for computer, ATM and office machine repairers ranged from $24,800 to $61,520, with a median salary of $38,480, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported that jobs for computer, ATM and office machine repairers were expected to grow at a decline rate of 1% from 2018 to 2028.

 Certificate and associate's degree programs in computer repair technology both include training on how to repair computer systems, but associate's degree programs take longer because they also cover general education courses.
 Associate's degree programs may also require that internship experiences be completed before graduation.